bebound/mooo/README.md

 > [!WARNING]
 > The proxy server automatically proxies the local network, it could pose a security risk.
-> It is recommended to use it in Docker or specify `--domain` to limit the domain that the proxy server can
+> It is recommended to use it in Docker or specify `--domain` or `--profile` to limit the domain that the proxy server
+> can
 > access.

 ### Option 2: Start Docker server